-It’s the same for blue light; to protect yourself, you need to wear glasses that block the lower frequencies of blue light.
+It’s the same for blue light; to protect yourself, you must wear glasses that block the lower frequencies of blue light.
 These glasses have lenses with a protective layer that filters out harmful frequencies in the light spectrum.
 This filter prevents bad blue light from entering your eyes.

-Let’s look at some compelling methods to check if there’s any reality to the matter.
+Let’s look at some compelling methods to check if there’s any reality.

-If you don’t care about precision and want to know a general method to check if your glasses block any blue light, then we have got some ways for you as well.
+If you don’t care about precision and want a general method to check if your glasses block any blue light, then we have some ways for you.
 For starters, you need to take off your glasses and place them in front of transparent light; if the lenses reflect a bluish color, then it can be concluded that they’re blocking some ratio of blue light; however, if the color happens to be violet or purple, then it’s merely a no-no.

-If you happen to see both the squares in the picture as of the color black (while you’re wearing the blu light glasses), congratulations, your blue light blocking glasses work great.
+If you see both the squares in the picture as black (while you’re wearing the blue light glasses), congratulations, your blue light-blocking glasses work great.
 However, this method is not precise and can’t be relied upon against its report.
-If you can get a spectrum report from your company, that’s still the best way to go, hands down.
+If you can get a spectrum report from your company, that’s still the best way.

 You will find many ways to check if your glasses block enough blue light or not online, but all of them are limited towards precision; if you want to be sure and don’t want to go wrong in your investment, then I would suggest relying on the company’s report should be your only way to go.